abinit/abinit/doc/tutorial/paral_dfpt.md

 The step 1 is done in a preliminary ground-state calculation (either by an independent run, or by computing them using an earlier dataset before the DFPT calculation).
-The parallelisation of this step is examined in a separate lesson.
+The parallelisation of this step is examined in a separate tutorial.

 The step 2 and step 3 are the time-consuming DFPT steps, to which the present tutorial is dedicated, and for which the implementation of the parallelism